sriramsitharaman/Projects/15 Puzzle/README.md

 ------------
 4*4 dimensional input board with 15 tiles and a empty tile_locations

-Succ(board)
+Successors
 -----------
 All possible successors of the board that is achieved by sliding a single tile from one cell into an empty cell, in this variant, either one, two, or three tiles may be slid left, right, up or down in a single move.

 Goal state